ChrisMalnick/xx3dsfml/README.md

 #### Settings

-An xx3dsfml.conf file is provided which contains default program settings for the above mentioned controls.
+A config file is provided which contains default program settings for the above mentioned controls.
 These settings are loaded when the program is started and saved when the program is closed.
 Controls that target the individual windows are saved and loaded independently of each other, meaning that settings for the single window in joint mode as well as the separate windows in split mode are all individually stored in this file.

 #### Notes

 - An N3DSXL must be connected when launching the program or else it will close immediately.
+This doesn't apply to sleep mode.
 - Disconnecting the N3DSXL while the program is running will cause it to close immediately.
+This doesn't apply to sleep mode.
 - Minimal audio artifacts can occur, albeit very infrequently, and the audio can vary slightly in latency.
 This is due to the 3DS's non-integer sample rate.
 - The Ofast g++ optimize flag has been added to the Makefile, so when compiling without it, be aware that optimizations may not occur unless explicitly specified.